Qayyum Changezi: Early years (1955–1958)

 Changezi made his international debut with the Pakistan national team during the 1955 Asian Quadrangular Football Tournament.
-In his debut match, Changezi scored a hat-trick including two penalty goals against Burma, becoming the second Pakistani player to do so after Masood Fakhri.
+On 17 December 1955, Changezi scored a hat-trick on his debut for Pakistan, including two penalty goals against Burma, becoming the second Pakistani player to do so after Masood Fakhri.
 In 1956, he toured Ceylon, Singapore and China with the national team.
 During this time, he transitioned from his position as forward to fullback, following an injury of the team regular defender Abdul Haq.
 In 1958, Changezi was omitted from the squad for the 1958 Asian Games due to misbehaviour.